Coast Guard, DHS.

 II.
 Background, Purpose, and Legal Basis

-On October 30, 2018, Pyrotecnico, Inc., of New Castle, PA, notified the Coast Guard that it will be conducting fireworks displays, sponsored by The Wharf DC, from 7 p.m. to 11:59 p.m. for various events from January 12, 2019, through December 31, 2019.
+On January 9, 2020, Pyrotecnico, Inc., of New Castle, PA, notified the Coast Guard that it will be conducting 7 fireworks displays, sponsored by The Wharf DC, from 7 p.m. to 11:59 p.m. for various events from April 4, 2020, through December 31, 2020.
 The fireworks are to be launched from a barge in the Washington Channel, adjacent to The Wharf DC in Washington, DC.
+The fireworks company has provided dates for two of the events, April 4, 2020, and December 5, 2020.
+However, the dates for the remaining five events have not yet been finalized.
 Hazards from the fireworks displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
-The Captain of the Port Maryland-National Capital Region (COTP) has determined that potential hazards associated with the fireworks to Start Printed Page 56769be used in these displays would be a safety concern for anyone within 200 feet of the fireworks barge.
+The Captain of the Port Maryland-National Capital Region (COTP) has determined that potential hazards associated with the fireworks to be used in these displays would be a safety concern for anyone within 200 feet of the fireworks barge.

-The purpose of this rulemaking is to ensure the safety of vessels on the navigable waters within 200 feet of the fireworks barge on the Washington Channel before, during, and after the scheduled events.
-The Coast Guard proposes this rulemaking under authority in 33 U.S.C.
-1231.
+The purpose of this rulemaking is to ensure the safety of vessels and the navigable waters within 200 feet of the fireworks barge on the Washington Channel before, during, and after the scheduled events.
+The Coast Guard is proposing this rulemaking under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).

 III.
 Discussion of Proposed Rule

-The COTP proposes to establish a temporary recurring safety zone in the Washington Channel from January 12, 2019, through December 31, 2019.
+The COTP is proposing to establish a temporary recurring safety zone in the Washington Channel from April 4, 2020, through December 31, 2020.
 The safety zone would cover all navigable waters of the Washington Channel within 200 feet of the fireworks barge.
-It is anticipated that the safety zone will be activated for eight separate events during 2019.
-For each event, the barge will be located within an area bounded on the south by latitude 38°52′30″ W, and bounded on the north by the Francis Case (I-395) Memorial Bridge, located at Washington, DC.
-The safety zone would be enforced from 7 p.m. until 11:59 p.m. for each fireworks display scheduled from January 12, 2019, through December 31, 2019.
-The duration of the safety zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled fireworks display.
+It is anticipated that the safety zone will be activated for seven separate events during 2020.
+For each event, the barge will be located within an area bounded on the south by latitude 38°52′30″ N, and bounded on the north by the Francis Case (I-395) Memorial Bridge, located at Washington, DC.
+The safety zone would be enforced from 7 p.m. until 11:59 p.m. for each fireworks display scheduled from April 4, 2020, through December 31, 2020.
+Prior to enforcement, the COTP will provide notice by publishing a Notice of Enforcement at least 2 days in advance of the event in the Federal Register, as well as issuing a Local Notice to Mariners and Broadcast Notice to Mariners at least 24 hours in advance.
+The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled fireworks display.
 No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
 The regulatory text we are proposing appears at the end of this document.

 IV.
 Regulatory Analyses